Last updated: February 09, 2019

 After your orthodontic treatment with braces or Invisalign® is complete, you will wear a retainer to keep your teeth in place.
 The initial retention phase can last anywhere from 6 to 24 months or longer; it varies from patient to patient and is based on factors such as length of treatment and likelihood of relapse.

 During this phase, following your orthodontist’s instructions for retainer wear is essential to achieving and maintaining maximum benefits from your orthodontic treatment.
-It is also important to take care of your retainer by cleaning it regularly and keeping it in a safe place to avoid loss or damage.
+It is also important to take care of your appliance by cleaning it regularly and keeping it in a safe place to avoid loss or damage.

 It is important to note that while the retention phase is necessary and will stabilize the results achieved through orthodontic treatment, the teeth and jaw are never truly “locked” into place.
 A variety of conditions can cause shifting over time, including everything from posture and lip and tongue pressure on the teeth, to dental work and the natural aging process.

 As such, the only way to ensure your amazing new smile will last for the long haul is to make a life-long commitment to retainer wear.
-The good news is that constant (or near constant) retainer wear won’t be required long-term.
+The good news is that constant (or near constant) wear won’t be required long-term.
 After the initial retention phase, wearing your retainer for 4-7 nights a week while you sleep will be enough to keep your smile intact indefinitely.

 Retainer Care Tips: